Skip to main content

 • Log records at specific points in the pipeline

-• Inspect data flow without affecting processing
+• Inspect data shapes between processing steps

 peek-1: